 Common allergens that can trigger hives are:

-Some bacterial and fungal infections can cause hives.
+Some viral and bacterial can cause hives.
 Examples of these conditions include:

 These infections can spread through: